songlh15/tidydata/README.md

 Read activity_labels.txt using read.table() into R and merge it by activty identifier with traintest dataset to create tidy dataset called tidydata,reorder variables and change variables name 'act' to 'activity'.

 #### step 4.
 Summarize each measurements group by subjectid and activity using aggregate() function, and make variable names readable by adding '_' between all lower case characters.

+### Other
 Detail programming explanation can be seen from the comments line in run_anlaysis.R.

-Detail infomration about variable names convention and data dictionary can be found at cookbook.MD.
+Detail information about variable names convention and data dictionary can be found at cookbook.md.